9 Antipatterns to save your DevOps from becoming DevOops

 “Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the Universe trying to produce bigger and better idiots.
 So far, the Universe is winning.” ― Rick Cook, The Wizardry Compiled

 Being one of those software engineers on the losing side, I know of one more race that is against the contemporaries to deliver better applications and services in minimum time.
 And races like these bred cultural transformations in development practices.
 One such cultural shift is DevOps.
-In simple words, it is all about streamlining the software delivery process and making it more fast and efficient with the ultimate aim to achieve organizational success.
-It is with this goal in mind that cross-functional teams consisting of software developers, ops experts, product owners, Quality Assurance (QA) professionals, etc. came into existence.
+In simple words, it is all about streamlining the software delivery process and making it more fast and efficient with the ultimate aim of achieving organizational success.
+It is with this goal in mind that cross-functional teams consisting of software developers, ops experts, product owners, Quality Assurance (QA) professionals, etc., came into existence.
 A significant number of businesses are resorting to DevOps in recent time and this number is growing rapidly.

 But setting on a course to stranger tides could be a dangerous business.
 You might end up losing yourself and the ones on the vessel with you too.
 DevOps is one such journey.
 In July 2019, I shared a blog about Microservices Antipatterns.
 This blog is about DevOops, the “DON’Ts” of DevOps or you can say “DevOps antipatterns”.
 In other words, it is about avoiding common mistakes that most of us could commit in the DevOps voyage.
 If you are a member of one of the cross-functional teams mentioned above or someone planning to adopt and nurture DevOps best practices, then this blog is for you.
 So, what are the most common don’ts that I am talking about?